 Which recreational activities can I participate in?

-This program applies to any drop-in activities offered through the Millennium Card and any registered recreation program (including visual arts and performing arts programs), directly operated by Strathcona County Recreation, Parks and Culture.
+This program applies to activity time slots for swimming, skating and wellness offered through the Millennium Card and any registered recreation program (including visual arts and performing arts programs), directly operated by Strathcona County Recreation, Parks and Culture.

 Looking for more information on subsidized recreation programs in Strathcona County?